Werdinsel: Geography

-Located in the former independent municipality of Höngg, today the river island is a popular recreation area, public park and bath in the Limmat, situated in the northernly suburban area of the Limmat Valley in Zürich.
+Located in the municipality of Höngg, the river island is a popular recreation area, public park and bathing area in the Limmat, situated in the northern suburban area of the Limmat Valley in Zürich.
 The island has a maximum length of about 550 m and a maximum width of about 125 m.
 Its highest point is about 403 m above sea level, a few metres above the river level at Zürich-Höngg.
 The minimum distance from the river bank is about 10 m, and the island is also separated by the artificial Giessen channel.

 Recreation

 The so-called Flussbad Au-Höngg is one of four public river baths situated in the Limmat within the city of Zürich.
-The entrance is free but there is a limited infrastructure.
+The entrance is free but infrastructure for bathers is limited.
 The Zürich tram line 17 (stop Tüffenwies) and the local Verkehrsbetriebe Zürich VBZ bus lines 80 and 89 (stop Winzerhalde) provide public transportation.
-The island also houses a restaurant and grill stations, family gardens, sand beaches and a forested area, the adjoint Limmat-Auen Werdhölzli protected area.
+The island also houses a restaurant, grill stations, family gardens, sand beaches and a forested area, the adjoining Limmat-Auen Werdhölzli protected area.

-For decades, the river island has been called a 'conflict zone' related to its public use; its home to those with dogs, naturists and LGBT enthusiasts, as well as textiles (non-nudists) and families in the area.
-Another issue is the high volume of visitors; on peak days, up to 4,500 people come seeking recreation, totaling nearly half a million annually.
-This influx includes visitors from neighboring cantons, which further contributes to increased road traffic.
-The city police, however, legally allow anyone to roam freely, naked in public, and even outdoor sex is not illegal as long as no one raises indictment.
-The city police force regularly patrols the ground, and the municipal authorities started to assign beware of the naked signs in August 2015.
+For decades, the river island has been called a 'conflict zone' related to its public use; it is used by diverse and sometimes conflicting groups of people (i.e. nudists and non-nudists) in the area.
+Another issue is the high volume of visitors; on peak days, up to 4,500 people come seeking recreation, totalling nearly half a million annually.
+This influx includes visitors from neighboring cantons, which leads to increased road traffic.
+The city police (legally) allow anyone to roam naked in public, and "even outdoor sex is not illegal as long as no one raises indictment".
+The city police force regularly patrols the ground, and the municipal authorities started to install "beware of the naked" signs in August 2015.